qzhang503/proteoQ/README.md

 The graphic controls of heat maps are achieved through [`pheatmap`](https://cran.r-project.org/web/packages/pheatmap/pheatmap.pdf) with modifications.
-Parameter `annot_cols` defines the tracks to be displayed on the top of distrance-matrix plots.
-In this example, we have choosen `expt_smry.xlsx::Shape` and `expt_smry.xlsx::Alpha`, which encodes the WHIM subtypes and the batch numbers, respectively.
+Parameter `annot_cols` defines the tracks to be displayed on the top of distance-matrix plots.
+In this example, we have chosen `expt_smry.xlsx::Shape` and `expt_smry.xlsx::Alpha`, which encodes the WHIM subtypes and the batch numbers, respectively.
 Parameter `annot_colnames` allows us to rename the tracks from `Shape` and `Alpha` to `WHIM` and `Batch`, respectively, for better intuition.
 We can